For garden lovers

 The founder of Morris Motor Cars, Lord Nuffield, loved to relax in his garden.
 In its 1950s prime, the garden featured beautiful herbaceous borders, a pergola and a rock garden.
 Discover how we’re restoring it to its former glory.

 The gardens and orchards around the moated manor house reflect over 600 years of history.

 Check back here monthly for notes from our gardeners about the work that we're doing.
-In June the team are dead heading the array of roses which have sprung to life with the early summer sun.
+In January the team are finishing the last of the winter pruning.

 What does it take to look after one of the most important historic gardens in the country?
 We’re back behind the scenes at Dyffryn in Wales to discover what the gardeners get up to in March and April.